bvschaik/julius/doc/RUNNING.md

 ## Windows

-Julius supports Windows XP and higher.
+Julius supports Windows Vista and higher.
+Windows XP has limited support.

 1. Install Caesar 3 using the provided installer (GOG/Steam/CD-ROM).
 2. Download the [latest release](https://github.com/bvschaik/julius/releases/latest) of Julius or compile from source.
-3. Copy julius.exe, SDL2.dll and SDL2_mixer.dll to the folder where you installed Caesar 3
+3. Copy julius.exe, SDL2.dll, SDL2_mixer.dll and libmpg123.dll to the folder where you installed Caesar 3
 4. Run julius.exe

 **Note:** If you install Caesar 3 using Steam and plan to use Steam to launch the game,